sudhakavya/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex3_Ticketing_System.md

     Since you are at this step, you have chosen to use Windows PowerShell to export the table data into a SharePoint list in the IT Services site rather than using Excel to accomplish this task.

-    Open **File Explorer** and under **This PC**, select **Documents** (this provides a shortcut that points to the actual path of C:\\Users\\Administrator.ADATUM\\Documents).
+    Open **File Explorer** and under **Window C Drive**, select the path **LabFiles\MS-100T00-Microsoft-365-Identity-and-Services\Allfiles** (this provides a shortcut that points to the actual path of C:\LabFiles\MS-100T00-Microsoft-365-Identity-and-Services\Allfiles).
 Confirm the **Service Request System.csv** file is present in the Documents folder.
 This file contains copies of the service request tickets from Adatum’s old ticketing system.
 Note that there are two files with the name **Service Request System**; one is this comma separated value file with a .csv extension, and the other is an Excel spreadsheet file with a .xlsx extension.
 The .csv file is used in this section, whereas students that chose to use Excel to complete this task will use the .xlsx file.
 The **Backupfile.xlsx** spreadsheet, which is simply a copy of the Service Request System.xlsx file, was created for precautionary purposes (it will come into play in the next task).

     Confirm the **ImportCsvToSharepointList.ps1** script is also present in the **Documents** folder.
 This script contains the PowerShell commands you will run to export the table data from the **Service Request System.csv** file and import it into a SharePoint list in the IT Services site.
 1. In the **Search** field on the taskbar at the bottom of the desktop, enter **PowerShell**.